 Some would-be entrepreneurs become discouraged, though, when they consider the costs of starting a business.
-It can cost tens of thousands of dollars to buy into a franchise.
+It can cost tens of thousands of dollars to buy into a franchise, and you often need to have a million dollar net worth or greater to qualify for many franchises.
 If you want open a brick and mortar store, you need to be able to secure financing for premises, equipment, and other necessities.
 Even if you “only” lease your location, you still need to come up with funds.

 The good news is that there are opportunities to make money with low-cost business ideas.
 Here are a few business ideas you can start on a shoestring:

 11 Low-Cost Business Ideas You Can Start Today